 The late registration period for semester-long courses each semester begins on Monday and ends on Tuesday at 11:59 P.M. of the second week of instruction.
 Late registration is accepted at the Kekaulike Center (Admissions & Records) in ‘Ilima 102.
 After the second week of school, you will not be able to add any classes unless you have instructor and department chair’s approval.

 To accommodate student and instructor requests for exceptions to the official late registration period, the College has adopted the following late registration procedure:

 - Students who have not previously registered BEFORE the start of school will be subject to an automatic $30 late registration fee which is non-refundable.

-- Students are required to get the instructor and department chair’s approval via email.
-Using your hawaii.edu account, send the entire email thread (between student, instructor, and department chair) to email@example.com.
+- Students are required to get the instructor’s approval via email.
+Using your hawaii.edu account, send the entire email thread (between student and instructor) to firstname.lastname@example.org.
 If it’s a closed class, instructors must input the capacity override approval online first.
 Registration into the course is done at the Kekaulike Center (Admissions and Records) in ‘Ilima 102.
-In addition to any tuition and fees, A&R will charge the $5 change of registration fee.

 - Adding and dropping of classes can ONLY be done in STAR during the appropriate periods.
 Refer to the Academic Calendar for more information.